pvlbzn/latai/README.md

 Substitute `REGION` and `PROFILE` with your data.
 You can optionally pipe into `jq` to make output more readable.

-### Models
+#### Models

 Even though AWS Bedrock returns lots of models, not all of them can be accessed "as-is".
 For example AWS Bedrock lists more than 20 Claude-family models, however, only 6 out of them are available without provisioning.
 Genlat doesn't include models which require special access at the moment.

-You can fork this repository and add required provisioned models by adding their ID into `NewBedrock` function [in this file](provider/bedrock.go).
+You can fork this repository and add required provisioned models by adding their ID into `NewBedrock` function [in this file](internal/provider/bedrock.go).

+# Contributing

+## Adding a New Provider

+All providers reside at [provider package](internal/provider)

+## Adding a New Model to Existing Provider

 # Troubleshooting

 ## `err` as Latency Value

-TODO
+Read `Events` block of TUI, it generally explains what went wrong.
+The most common issues is related to AWS Bedrock due to access to models.